-Office of Research, Economic Development and Graduate Education Staff
+Office of Research & Economic Development Team

-Vice President of Research, Economic Development and Graduate Education
+Vice President for Research and Economic Development

 Executive Assistant to the Vice President